john-science/python_for_scientists/classes/09_std_libs/lecture_09.5.md

 ## os

-The `os` library will help your computer's file system.
+The `os` library will help you navigate around your computer's file system.

 For instance, if I wanted to create a directory for this class, I could use `mkdir`: